d12frosted/elpa-mirror/melpa/org-superstar-readme.txt

 It is largely rewritten, to the point of almost no function being identical to its org-bullets counterpart.

-This package is versioned using (the author's understanding of) semantic versioning: "<major>.<minor>.<patch>".
-<major> version increments signify backward incompatible changes.
-<minor> version increments signify backward compatible but
-        significant changes.
-<patch> version increments signify changes not affecting the API.

 Here are some Unicode blocks which are generally nifty resources for this package: